VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 // { "type": "Success", "data": { "some": "stuff" } }
 ```

-As you can see here, we have a function that gives us a plain object.
-In this object we have a `type` key were we store name of our variant and in the `data` key we can store anything we can think of.
-You might think that storing just the name of the variant isn't enough, because it may cause colisions with other variants of different types and you would be right.
-We are only going to use the one data type so this is not an issue for us.
+As you can see here we have a function that returns a plain object.
+In this object we have a `type` key where we store the name of our variant.
+The `data` key will hold anything we can think of.
+You might think that storing just the name of the variant isn't enough, because it may cause collisions with other variants of different types and you would be right.
+Since we are only going to create one data type this is not an issue for us.

-If you find this pattern useful and want to use it you need something reliable, consider using a library like [tagmeme](https://www.npmjs.com/package/tagmeme) or [daggy](https://www.npmjs.com/package/daggy) or something else.
+If you find this pattern useful and want to use it, you'll need something reliable, consider using a library like [tagmeme](https://www.npmjs.com/package/tagmeme) or [daggy](https://www.npmjs.com/package/daggy) or something else.

 ## Fantasy Land